awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide.md

 ### (Optional) Configure Culling for Notebooks
 Enable culling for notebooks by following the [instructions]({{< ref "/docs/deployment/configure-notebook-culling.md#" >}}) in configure culling for notebooks guide.

+### Multi-User Profiles
+If you are using IRSA and are in a multi-user environment any additional profiles that you create will also need to be configured with IRSA and S3 Bucket access.
+Follow the [pipeline profiles]({{< ref "/docs/component-guides/pipeline-profiles.md" >}}) for instructions on how to create additional profiles.

 2. Deploy Kubeflow.

     1. Export your pipeline-s3-credential-option